mimo217/shopping_cart_api/README.md

   </ul>
 <br>Replace :id, :userid, and :itemid with the appropriate values for your request.

   <li>Set the required header, `Authorization`.
-The `Authorizaton` header should have the value `Bear <token>`, where `<token>` is the JWT token obtained during user authentication.This header is necessary for authenticated requests.
-You can include the header by clicking on the "Headers" tab in Postman, adding a new header with "Authorization" as the key, and Bearer YOUR_JWT_TOKEN as the value. </li>
+The `Authorizaton` header should have the value `Bear token`, where `token` is the JWT token obtained during user authentication.This header is necessary for authenticated requests.
+You can include the header by clicking on the "Headers" tab in Postman, adding a new header with "Authorization" as the key, and `Bearer token` as the value. </li>
   <li>Send the request by clicking the "Send" button.
 Postman will execute the request and display the response in the "Response" section below and .
 You can view the response body, headers, and status code in this section.</li>

   <br>Be sure to replace the placeholder values (:id, :userid, :itemid, and YOUR_JWT_TOKEN) with the actual values for your specific request.